-When we discuss application testing, we often talk about testing your application as an authenticated user (working login/password) and as an unauthenticated user.
-We strongly prefer to perform testing from both perspectives to give you a complete idea of your application’s risk.
-If we were to only perform unauthenticated testing, this may give your organization a false sense of security as many applications have the majority of their functionality available after the user has authenticated/logged in to the app.
-Additionally, sometimes functionality that is available to authenticated users can be mimicked or reproduced by an unauthenticated user, meaning that vulnerabilities may be leveraged by both authenticated users of the system (insider threat, etc. ) as well as unauthenticated attackers.
+When we discuss application testing, we talk about testing your application as both an authenticated user (working login/password) and as an unauthenticated user.
+We perform testing from both perspectives to give you a complete idea of your application’s risk.
+If we were to only perform unauthenticated testing, this would give your organization a false sense of security as many applications have the majority of their functionality available after the user has authenticated/logged in to the app.
+Additionally, sometimes functionality that is available to authenticated users can be mimicked or reproduced by an unauthenticated user, meaning that vulnerabilities may be leveraged by both authenticated users of the system (insider threat) as well as unauthenticated attackers.

-Every application has various functions for which they are built.
-For example, a banking application may allow a user to view their balance, move funds between accounts, open new accounts, request a loan, etc. Testing applications for business logic flaws is the process of seeing if the tester can trick the application into performing actions which fall outside the designed functionality.
-In the banking application example, testing might involve trying to withdraw or send money from an unauthorized account, create additional users for an account you do not own, view the balance of an account that is not yours, etc.
+Testing applications for business logic flaws is the process of seeing if the tester can trick the application into performing actions which fall outside the designed functionality.
+A banking application may allow a user to view their balance, move funds between accounts, open new accounts, or to request a loan.
+Business logic testing might involve trying to withdraw or send money from an unauthorized account, creating additional users for an account you do not own, or viewing the balance of an account that is not yours.

 Attackers often try to steal session tokens because if they successfully steal a user’s session tokens, they may be able to impersonate that user.
 Because HTTP is a stateless protocol, stealing a user’s session tokens is often enough to be able to perform functions as the compromised user.
-Because session tokens are of such high importance in a web application, protecting them and ensuring the logic surrounding session management is robust is of the utmost importance in your web application.
+Because session tokens are of such high importance in a web application, protecting them and ensuring the logic surrounding session management is robust is of the utmost importance.

-Using the example of a banking application again, there are often several different types of functions available, such as banking client, bank teller, bank manager, IT administrator, etc. Using the most common account type, a banking client, it is very important to ensure that user Bob Smith cannot see John Doe’s banking information.
-Additionally, it is also important that Bob Smith, a normal banking client, cannot perform the functions of a bank manager, IT administrator, etc.
+Using the example of a banking application again, there are often several different types of user functions available, such as banking client, bank teller, bank manager, or IT administrator.
+Using the most common account type, a banking client, it is very important to ensure that user Bob cannot see user Alice’s banking information.
+Additionally, it is also important that Bob, a normal banking client, cannot perform functions he isn’t authorized for (bank manager, IT administrator.)

-A vulnerability assessment is a security test that uses automated tools in order to quickly identify a large range of vulnerabilities.
-A vulnerability assessment is generally a detective test, meaning that vulnerabilities are detected, but are not exploited.
-We take the additional step of manually validating findings wherever possible to ensure there are minimal false positives included in the results.
+A vulnerability assessment is a security test that uses automated tools in order to quickly identify a large range of known vulnerabilities.
+In a vulnerability assessment, vulnerabilities are detected, but are not exploited.
+We take the additional step of manually validating findings wherever possible to ensure that there are minimal false positives included in the results.

-A penetration test includes the steps involved in vulnerability testing, but takes things a step further by attempting to exploit vulnerabilities or leverage other weaknesses in a client’s network/application to gain additional access to their environment.
-In addition to exploiting vulnerabilities, this type of testing may include brute-force testing to identify accounts with weak passwords as well as privilege escalation, which can allow an attacker with an initial foothold on the network/application to gain access to additional information and/or systems.
+A penetration test includes the steps involved in vulnerability testing, but takes it a step further by attempting to exploit vulnerabilities or leverage other weaknesses in a network or application to gain additional access to their environment.
+In addition to exploiting vulnerabilities, this type of testing may include brute-force testing to identify accounts with weak passwords, as well as privilege escalation, which can allow an attacker with an initial foothold on the network/application to gain access to additional information and/or systems.
 The goal of this testing is often to gain elevated privileges (domain/enterprise administrator) and/or to gain access to sensitive data/systems on a client network/application.